jomojowo/Karpenta-eks-clusta/README.md

-# AWS EKS cluster setup with Karpenter Autoscaler utilizing Graviton and x86 Spot instances
+# AWS EKS cluster setup with Karpenter Autoscaler to create Graviton and x86 Spot instances

 These Terraform automation will deploy an AWS EKS cluster in any specified AWS Region.